Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 Historical precedents help.

-Germ theory is a pervasive social fact as demonstrated by the eradications of smallpox and rinderpest through global institutional efforts in the late 20th century.
+Germ theory is a pervasive social fact as demonstrated by the eradications of smallpox in 1977 and rinderpest in 2001 through global institutional efforts.

 Or to take more recent evidence into account, you might have noticed that despite the recent controversies that arose during the global pandemic, no one argued against the germ theory of disease.